 - 1. Adhering to these policies and procedures. - 2.
-Communication with the Trustees on a regular basis and notifying the Trustees in the event the manager believes that the guidelines are adversely affecting performance or are unattainable. - 3.
+Communication with the Trustees on a regular basis and notifying the Trustees in the event the manager believes that the guidelines are adversely affecting performance or areunattainable. - 3.
 Notifying the Trustees of any change in economic or market circumstances which may adversely impact on this investment strategy. - 4.
 Notify of any change in investment personnel, ownership or other factors which may influence the investment process. - 5.
 Investing the Trust's assets with the care, skill, prudence and diligence that a professional investment manager / prudent person would exercise in the investment of the Trust's assets. - 6.
 Ensuring at all times that investments are in compliance with any relevant legislation, reporting on such compliance on a regular basis. - 7.
-Pooled fund investments will be subject to the Manager's pooled fund SIP.
-The Manager's SIP must be approved by the Trustees prior to investing in the pooled fund.
-The Manager is responsible for providing a copy of the SIP to the Trustees.
-Any subsequent changers to the pooled Fund SIP must be communicated and approved by the Trustees to ensure that the investment remains compliant.
+Pooled fund investments will be subject to the Manager's pooled fund SIP. - i.
+The Manager's SIPP must be approved by the Board prior to investing in the pooled fund. - ii.
+The Manager is required to provide information on infractions within pooled funds even though such infractions are permitted and the fund manager is required to annually forward us the funds most current version of the funds Statement of Policies & Procedures (SIPP). - iii.
+Any subsequent changes to the pooled Fund SIPP must be communicated and approved by the Board to ensure that the investment remains compliant.